Three black lawmakers just tore into Jeff Sessions

 The most pointed language came from Richmond.
 He spoke directly about the choice facing the senators, and particularly the Republican members who appear to have no reservations about confirming Sessions.
 "Simply put, Sen. Sessions has advanced an agenda that would do great harm to African American citizens and communities," he said.

 Richmond offered a warning to the senators.
 "If you vote to confirm Sen. Sessions, you take ownership of everything he may do or not do," he said.
-"Each and every senator who casts a vote to confirm Sen. Sessions will be permanently marked as a co-conspirator in an effort to move this country backwards, toward a darker period in our shared history.
+"Each and every senator who casts a vote to confirm Sen. Sessions will be permanently marked as a co-conspirator in an effort to move this country backward, toward a darker period in our shared history.
 So I ask you all, where do you stand?"

 The testimony from these three members of Congress was interspersed with input from two pro-Sessions witnesses, both black attorneys who have worked with Sessions.
 But Booker, Lewis, and Richmond made it clear to the Senate Judiciary Committee that a vote for Sessions is one that virtually every black member of Congress opposes.